Backend Events

 { "conversation_id": "conversation_789", "channel": "marketplace_dm", "is_first_message": true, "message_count_24h": 12}Metadata values may be strings, numbers, booleans, or arrays of strings, numbers, or booleans.
 Metadata keys should be stable snake_case strings.

 Do not put raw PII, message bodies, bios, addresses, image URLs, or reusable identifiers in metadata.
 Use content or resources_used.
+Put the client IP address in client_info.

 Operational Guidance